 Perezhivanie was given special attention by Vygotsky in studying the nature and the process of aesthetic creation, intelligible in light of his constant interest in psychology of skill; however, he did not see a fundamental difference between aesthetical and unaesthetic perezhivanie, but, on the contrary, emphasized their united nature.
-Vygotsky identified the problem of development of perezhivanie in ontogenesis, which is reflected in the comparison of children’s and teenage perezhivanie and understanding the essence of ages through characteristic for them perezhivanie
+Vygotsky identified the problem of development of perezhivanie in ontogenesis, which is reflected in the comparison of children’s and teenage perezhivanie and understanding the essence of ages through the perezhivanie which are characteristic for them.

-According to the theory of Vygotsky, perezhivanie can be approached as any other mental function, which in the ontogenesis is developed from the involuntary and direct forms to the highest forms, which have status of action or activity.
+According to the theory of Vygotsky, perezhivanie can be approached as any other mental function, which in ontogenesis is developed from the involuntary and direct forms to the highest forms, which have the status of actions or activities.
 This approach offers possibilities for distinguishing the different genetic forms perezhivanie, and also for the search for the cultural-historical means of mastery of perezhivanija.

 I. A. Meshcheryakov